Create a product

 • Purchase account: the account to choose to allocate the invoice to a type of expense (e.g. office rent), and to be able to segment your purchases by account.
 These should always be purchase or expense group accounts (60, 65, 66 or 67).
 Use this option if you will always assign the product to the same expense account when purchasing it.

-7. Categorisation
+7. Categorization

 • Tags: tag your product for easy sorting or filtering.